stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 ## Yo' Next Application

 Yeoman is still brand new, with pull requests and new ideas coming in every day.
-I truly believe it's something every developer should at least try.
+I truly believe it's something every developer should try.
 If you give it a shot and find it's not suitable for your task, I and the rest of the team would love to hear why.

 If you need a buddy to help you with your project and Paul Irish is busy doing... [this](http://www.youtube.com/watch?v=0DQwOSbFB5Y), come find me.
 I'm always in the [#yeoman freenode room](http://webchat.freenode.net/?channels=yeoman), or just ping me on Twitter.
 I'm [@stephenplusplus](http://twitter.com/stephenplusplus), or Stephen Sawchuk.
 Nice to meet you.